Skip to main content

 Average length of a fan's subscription.

-(total subscription durations*)/(number of fans)
+(total subscription duration*)/(number of fans)

 ***“Active” is a measurement from OnlyFans.
 An “active fan” refers to a subscriber who is currently engaged with a creator’s content.
 This could mean they’re regularly viewing posts, interacting with messages, liking content or participating in other activities on the platform (Source: Deepseek).